Pamola's Finger

 Research Interests

-My research combines geology with fundamentals of physics, mathematics, and computer science to learn about how the Earth deforms in response to tectonic stresses.
-Earthquake-generating faults follow physical laws that can be quantified and mathematically modeled, consequently much of my recent research has focused on creating 3D mechanical models of the most complex portions of southern California including the Los Angeles and Ventura Basins, and the Salton Trough.
-I also use modern satellite geodetic techniques including GPS and InSAR to measure defomation of the surface of the Earth.
+My earthquake science research integrates Earth science with principles of physics, mathematics, and computer science to better understand how the Earth deforms in response to tectonic stresses.
+Earthquake-generating faults follow physical laws that can be quantified and modeled mathematically.
+A significant portion of my recent work has focused on creating large computer simulations of active faulting in the more complex portions of southern California.